hashicorp/terraform-provider-tfe/website/docs/r/policy.html.markdown

 * `name` - (Required) Name of the policy.
 * `description` - (Optional) A description of the policy's purpose.
-* `organization` - (Required) Name of the organization.
+* `organization` - (Optional) Name of the organization.
+If omitted, default_organization provider config must be defined.
 * `kind` - (Optional) The policy-as-code framework associated with the policy.
    Defaults to `sentinel` if not provided.
 Valid values are `sentinel` and `opa`.
 * `query` - (Optional) The OPA query to identify a specific policy rule that needs to run within your Rego code.
 Required for all OPA policies.
 * `policy` - (Required) The actual policy itself.
 * `enforce_mode` - (Optional) The enforcement level of the policy.
 Valid values for Sentinel are `advisory`, `hard-mandatory` and `soft-mandatory`.
 Defaults